ShawnClake/UserExtended/readme.md

 * [Quinn Bast](http://www2.cs.uregina.ca/~bast200q/)

 ## Feature List
-* Frontend role/group management
+* Backend Role/Group management
 * Advanced page restriction using groups
 * Friends lists.
-You can send friend requests, and block/delete/accept friends
+You can send friend requests and block/delete/accept friends
-* User Utility functions which can be used accross your own plugins
+* User Utility functions which can be used across your own plugins
 * User profiles and a profile comment system
 * User search.
 Search for users by name, email or username
 * Timezone support!
 Use the '|timezonify' twig filter.
-Use the '|relative' twig filter to get a textual relative time stamp (5 seconds ago, 2 months ago)
+* Use the '|relative' twig filter to get a textual relative time stamp (5 seconds ago, 2 months ago)
 * Timezonable trait which can be added to models to automagically convert times
-* Backend user role/group management
 * Extensible modules
+* Fields for users.
+Now you can easily add fields for phone numbers, addresses, pin codes, invite numbers etc.

 ### Please see the help directory for more information